 2. Common Humanity vs. Isolation

 Seeing our experiences as part of the universal human experience, rather than isolating ourselves, is crucial for actively practicing self-compassion.
 However, achieving this perspective can be challenging.
 We tend to maintain the illusion of separation in the face of pain.
 This illusion takes various forms, like believing we shouldn’t suffer, thinking we’re alone in our suffering, or assuming that no one else suffers as intensely as we do.
 These evaluations reinforce the idea that we’re fundamentally different from others.
 Recognizing that vulnerability and imperfect experiences are universal is a vital step toward offering ourselves compassion when we fall short, just as others do.

 3. Mindfulness vs. Over-identification

-If you are in the San Francisco Bay Area and are interested in psychotherapy or self-compassion daylongs, feel free to contact me at: firstname.lastname@example.org or 510-995-6499.
-I offer a 20-minute complimentary phone session so we can explore whether we are a good fit.
+For those in the San Francisco Bay Area seeking psychotherapy or self-compassion daylongs, feel free to reach out to me at: email@example.com or 510-995-6499.
+I offer a complimentary 20-minute phone session to explore whether we’re a good fit.